Showing posts with label Fort Lauderdale developments. Show all posts

 Haft-Gaines, led by University of North Carolina classmates Burt Haft and Jack Gaines were at the helm of several high-profile developments in Fort Lauderdale and later in Palm Beach County.
 According to news accounts they ventured to Fort Lauderdale after reading a Kiplinger Letter about Florida’s opportunities.

 Gaines said in a 1970 interview that they started building houses in Pompano and Boca Raton.
-They soon turned their attention to Fort Lauderdale where they developed Imperial Pointe, The Landings and Bay Colony.
+They soon turned their attention to Fort Lauderdale where they developed Imperial Point followed by The Landings in the 1960s and Bay Colony in 1970.

 If you think things are crazy now, note they charged an admission fee just to see models of Bay Colony, touted then as the most expensive sub-division in the U.S. with prices of $200,000 to $600,000.
 (News accounts indicated deposed President of Nicaragua, Anastasio Somoza, was interested in a property at 100 Bay Colony Lane).